jsakas/figma-plugin-color-import-export/README.md

 ### Import

 - Import color styles into Figma from JSON objects
+- Supports grouping color styles and color cards by folders
 - Preview imported colors in real time

 ### Export